-Lots of people learn science; everybody knows that she/he has a material body and every grade twelve science student knows that matter is from energy.
+Lots of people learn science; everybody knows that they have a material body and every Grade 12 science student knows that matter is from energy.
 Why can't we all connect the two pieces of information together to realize that underneath we are all the same?
-The difference is that matter being from energy is not our personal experience; neither an experience of our physical eyes nor the eye of our mind.
-Einstein personally with the eye of his mind experienced that energy is the common ground of all of us.
-We call that discovery because no physicist before him formally announced it.
+The difference is that matter being from energy is not our personal experience neither of our physical eyes nor of the eye of our mind.
+With the eye of his mind, Einstein personally experienced that energy is the common ground of all of us.
+We call that discovery because no physicist before him had formally announced it.
 He credibly described his experience in his research paper.
-Our physics teacher learnt it in his teachers and taught us.
-For us, it is just a piece of information we gathered with our ears, even if our teacher was an excellent communicator and he explained it well.
-Human condition is such that book learning is of little practical application in our daily lives until we make it a part of our personal experience.
+Our physics teachers learned it from Einstein's teachings and they taught us.
+For us, it is just a piece of information we gathered with our ears, even if our teachers were excellent communicators and explained it well.
+The human condition is such that book learning is of little practical application in our daily lives until we make it a part of our personal experience.

 Was Einstein the first person ever to discover that, underneath our individual appearances, we all are the same?
-Just look at the very first verse of the Bible: In the beginning God created the heaven and the earth (Gen. 1:1).
-Earth is matter and heaven is not earthlike matter even though they both are two parts of creation (nature).
-Body is corporeal (sense perceptible matter) and mind not.
-The fact of the matter is that we did not live like a part of the whole before or even after Einstein.
+Look at the very first verse of the Bible: "In the beginning God created the heaven and the earth" (Gen. 1:1).
+Earth is matter and heaven is not earth like matter, even though both are parts of creation (nature).
+Body is corporeal (sense-perceptible matter) and mind is not.
+On some level we have known about unity within diversity for a long time, but we did not live like a part of the whole before - or even after - Einstein.
 We never made this fact a part of our life experience.
 Experience can be described but not transmitted.
-The usefulness of descriptions is in the possibilities of inspiring others.
+The usefulness of descriptions is in the possibility of inspiring others.

-Discoveries like Einstein's comprise our spiritual and scientific heritage.
-Through our five senses of cognition, there is a constant onslaught of the optical delusion of our consciousness.
-It is not overcome simply with intellectual learning or acceptance on faith of the principle of unity underlying diversity.
+Discoveries like Einstein's constitute our spiritual and scientific heritage.
+Through our five senses of cognition, we are subject to a constant onslaught of the optical delusion of our consciousness.
+Intellectual learning or acceptance on faith of the principle of unity underlying diversity is not enough to overcome it.
 This ongoing onslaught of the optical delusion resulting from sense perception must constantly be overcome by everyone personally with inner exploration by an attentive human mind in an ambiance of inner calm and clarity.
-Such a leaning is called contemplative learning.
+Such learning is called contemplative learning.

-Isn't all research, scientific or otherwise, not overcoming of an optical delusion created by our senses?
+Isn't all research, scientific or otherwise, the overcoming of an optical delusion created by our senses?
 What is special about the optical delusion to which Einstein refers in this quote?

 It is true that the underlying truth of everything is hidden from our sense perception.
 In all other cases, we seek the underlying truth of a definite object and the underlying truth in itself is also definite.
-Definite objects are limited, their underlying truth is of limited importance.
-Anything definite is in the domain of sense perception and its truth can be stablished with empirical observation using technological instruments.
+Anything definite is in the domain of sense perception, and its truth can be established with empirical observation using technological instruments.
+Definite objects are limited, and their underlying truth is of limited importance.